KonradSzafer/genetic-algorithm/README.md

                         population_count=200,    # number of population in generation function=function,       # function to optimize
-                        params_bounds=bounds,    # variable bounds for each argument maximise=False,          # decide to optimize values for minimising or maximising function output floating_point=True,     # variables data type
+                        params_bounds=bounds,    # variable bounds for each argument maximize=False,          # decide to optimize values for minimizing or maximizing function output floating_point=True,     # variables data type
                         stochastic=False,        # set True if function to optimize have stochastic nature stochastic_iterations=3, # if function to optimize have stochastic nature, performs multiple calculations for every individual (>=3)